compono/idibu-v3-api/stuff/iFrame integration/Loading the iFrame.md

 To provide us with the vacancy, you have 2 options - supply the geolocation or the postcode:

 -  “lat” = Latitude value
--  “lng” = Longitutde value
+-  “lng” = Longitude value

 OR